JPL-IMCE/gov.nasa.jpl.imce.oml.doc/docs/GLOSSARY.md

 ## OML SingletonInstanceStructuredDataPropertyValue

-An OML StructuredDataPropertyValue defines a tuple for representing the structured tuple value of an OML DataRelationshipToStructure for a particular OML SingletonInstance.
+An OML SingletonInstanceStructuredDataPropertyValue is an SingletonInstanceStructuredDataPropertyContext for an OML ConceptualEntitySingletonInstance.

 {APIs: **Normalized**, **Functional**}